reduxjs/redux/docs/usage/structuring-reducers/BeyondCombineReducers.md

 Note that `combineReducers` doesn't know or care that there's anything special about the reducer function that's responsible for managing `a`.
 We didn't need to modify `combineReducers` to specifically know how to undo things - we just built up the pieces we needed into a new composed function.

-Also, while `combineReducers` is the one reducer utility function that's built into Redux, there's a wide variety of third-party reducer utilities that have published for reuse.
-The [Redux Addons Catalog](https://github.com/markerikson/redux-ecosystem-links) lists many of the third-party utilities that are available.
+Also, while `combineReducers` is the one reducer utility function that's built into Redux, there's a wide variety of third-party reducer utilities that have been published for reuse.
 Or, if none of the published utilities solve your use case, you can always write a function yourself that does just exactly what you need.